Local Differential Privacy for Regret Minimization in Reinforcement Learning: Exploration with Local Differential Privacy

-In this section, we introduce \algo (\emph{Local Differentially Private Optimistic Backward Induction}), a flexible algorithm for exploration that can be paired with any privacy mechanism satisfying Def.~\ref{assumption:concentration_privacy}.
-As common in the literature, \algo is based on the optimism-in-the-face-of-uncertainty principle~\citep{Jaksch10}.
+In this section, we introduce \algo (\emph{Local Differentially Private Optimistic Backward Induction}), a flexible optimistic model-based algorithm for exploration that can be paired with any privacy mechanism satisfying Asm.~\ref{assumption:concentration_privacy}.
 When developing optimistic algorithms it is necessary to define confidence intervals using an estimated model that are broad enough to capture the true model with high probability, but narrow enough to ensure low regret.
 This is made more complicated in the LDP setting, since the estimated model is defined using randomized counters.
 In particular, this means we cannot use standard concentration inequalities such as those used in~\citep{azar2017minimax,zanette2019tight}.
 Moreover, when working with randomized counters, classical estimators like the empirical mean can even be ill-defined as the number of visits to a state-action pair, for example, can be negative.

-Nevertheless, we show that by exploiting the properties of the mechanism $\mathcal{M}$ in Def.~\ref{assumption:concentration_privacy}, it is still possible to define an empirical model which can be shown to be close to the true model with high probability.
-To construct this empirical estimator, we rely on the fact that for each state-action pair $(s,a)$, $\wt{N}_{k}^{r}(s,a) + c_{k,2}(\varepsilon_{0}, \delta_{0}, \delta) \geq N_{k}^{r}(s,a) \geq 0$ { with high probability} where the precision $ c_{k,2}(\varepsilon_{0}, \delta_{0}, \delta) $ ensures the positivity of the noisy number of visits to a state action-pair.
+Nevertheless, we show that by exploiting the properties of the mechanism $\mathcal{M}$ in Asm.~\ref{assumption:concentration_privacy}, it is still possible to define an empirical model which can be shown to be close to the true model with high probability.
+To construct this empirical estimator, we rely on the fact that for each state-action pair $(s,a)$, $\wt{N}_{k}^{r}(s,a) + c_{k,2}(\varepsilon_{0}, \delta_{0}, \delta) \geq N_{k}^{r}(s,a) \geq 0$ with high probability where the precision $ c_{k,2}(\varepsilon_{0}, \delta_{0}, \delta) $ ensures the positivity of the noisy number of visits to a state action-pair.
 A similar argument holds for the transitions.
 Formally, the estimated \emph{private} rewards and transitions before episode $k$ are defined as follows:

-Note that unlike in classic optimistic algorithms, $\wt{p}^{k}$ is not a probability measure but a signed sub-probability measure.
+Note that unlike in classic optimistic algorithms, $\wt{p}_{k}$ is not a probability measure but a signed sub-probability measure.
 However, this does not preclude good performance.
-By leveraging properties of Def.~\ref{assumption:concentration_privacy} we are able to build confidence intervals using these private quantities (see App.~\ref{app:proof_laplace_def_2}).
+By leveraging properties of Asm.~\ref{assumption:concentration_privacy} we are able to build confidence intervals using these private quantities (see App.~\ref{app:proof_algo}).